Academic Catalog

 ART 32900 Advanced Graphic Design: Selected Topics (LA)

 Content topics vary in order to engage students in advanced approaches to graphic design.
 Students will build on work developed in intermediate graphic design classes, while establishing a more advanced approach to their design practice.
-Course is repeatable up to Prerequisites: ART 32500.
+Course is repeatable up to 8 credits.
+Prerequisites: ART 32500.
 (IRR)

 4 Credits